If you want to lose weight, what is the MOST important thing you should do?

 Whether someone loses, gains, or maintains body weight boils down to their overall energy balance (calories in vs. calories out).
 When someone wants to lose weight, they have to eat fewer calories than their body expends (to gain, you have to eat more).
 There is NO way to know if you are eating the RIGHT amount to hit your goals if YOU (and your coach) don’t know WHAT you are actually doing.

 Now, long-term weight loss habits are simple, but that doesn’t mean easy.
-For many people starting a weight loss journey, they can feel lost about where to even begin – so why not ask those who have already successfully done it.
-The National Weight Control registry (http://www.nwcr.ws/) is a project that has been collecting data regularly for years from individuals who have successfully lost and maintained their weight.
+Many people starting a weight loss journey can feel lost about where to even begin – so why not ask those who have already successfully done it?
+The National Weight Control Registry (https://www.nwcr.ws/) is a project that has been collecting data regularly for years from individuals who have successfully lost and maintained their weight.
 To join the registry, a member must have lost at least 30 pounds and maintain that loss for over a year.
 However, the current average weight loss for members of this database is 66 pounds lost and maintained for over 5.5 years, so they are a successful group!
-They report that keys to their long-term success include being physically active, not watching a lot of TV and regularly monitoring their weight and diet (Butryn et al, 2007; Thomas et al, 2014).
+They report that keys to their long-term success include being physically active, not watching a lot of TV, and regularly monitoring their weight and diet (Butryn et al, 2007; Thomas et al, 2014).

 In fact, how consistent and accurate participants in these studies are with recording their diet is strongly related to their weight loss success (Baker and Kirschenbaum, 1993; Boutelle and Kirschenbaum, 1998; Burke, Wang & Sevick, 2011; Streit et al, 1991)